hyperpix/documentation/conductor/tracks/sdk_update_20251225/plan.md

 - [x] Task: Add Workflow Helpers.
 Implement high-level convenience methods like `sdk.customers.createWithSubscription()`. a5c6a09
 - [x] Task: Conductor - User Manual Verification 'Phase 3: Feature Implementation (Customers & Webhooks)' (Protocol in workflow.md) 7eb0209

-## Phase 4: Documentation & Integration Pass
+## Phase 4: Documentation & Integration Pass [checkpoint: 20303f2]
 Ensure all new features are well-documented and the SDK remains fully compatible.

-- [ ] Task: Update SDK Documentation.
+- [x] Task: Update SDK Documentation.
 Revise `sdk-ts/README.md` and `sdk-reference/*.md` with clear code examples for every new capability.
+85600a8
-- [ ] Task: Full Regression Suite.
-Run all existing and new tests to verify 100% coverage and zero breaking changes.
+- [x] Task: Full Regression Suite.
+Run all existing and new tests to verify 100% coverage and zero breaking changes. a5c6a09
-- [ ] Task: Conductor - User Manual Verification 'Phase 4: Documentation & Integration Pass' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 4: Documentation & Integration Pass' (Protocol in workflow.md) 20303f2